acalbuquerque/AC-iOSCourse/README.md

 > - **Day 6:**
 >> - Conclusions
->> - Questions about he course content
+>> - Questions about the course content